pluto/ronkathon/src/encryption/symmetric/modes/README.md

 \end{cases}
 $$

-$B_{i}$ represents blocks of AAD followed by blocks of ciphertext followed by special length block.
+$B_{i}$ represents blocks of AAD followed by blocks of ciphertext followed by a special length block.
 The length block consists of 64-bit lengths(in bits) of AAD and ciphertext.
+$H$ called the hash key, is the encryption of 128-bit of zeros using the chosen cipher and key.

 The interesting thing to note here is that the multiplication($*$) and addition($\oplus$) are operations of the Galois(finite) field of order $2^{128}$.
 A brief summary of finite field arithmetic,